minau87/meansurveys/README.md

    to install all the dependencies.
 2. Next, to automatically update without having to restart the server each time, we're using [nodemon](https://www.npmjs.com/package/nodemon).
 To install nodemon globally, use the __npm install -g nodemon__ command.
-3. Finally we have to install the dependencies of Angular app.
+3. Finally we have to install the dependencies of our Angular app.
 For that, navigate into the client folder and run __npm install__ again.

 # Starting the application